 − 11.5% Poor (100)

 According to AMPC’s arborist, the above is a good distribution.
 However, the number of Fair trees is slightly higher than normal.
 Some of those Fair trees could be returned to Good or Excellent condition.
 Others are growing very closely with another tree and this “shared base” is not a good long term spacing.

 Finally, the City required at least all trees that might be impacted by any trail improvements be surveyed (sized and located at a minimum).
-Again, by knowing the what and where of the trees, trail improvements can be planned in a way that minimizes the impact to the trees and ideally those impacts can be mitigated.
-If any trees must be removed it is only those that might be hazardous so the park can be safely enjoyed for years to come.
+Again, by knowing the “what and where” of the trees, trail improvements have been planned in a way that minimizes the impact to the trees through the use of root bridging which was successfully implemented during the construction of other sidewalks and trails in the City.

 - green space